 Wow.
 Every traveler knows that places change.
 And every smart traveler knows to receive a place in the raw rather than comparing it to the first time they visited.
 Falling into the sticky web of comparison is a sure recipe for moody grumblings.
 I became entangled, but fortunately still managed to sprinkle in some enjoyment between bitter well-back-in-the-old-days complaints.

 No return visit to a country can match up to the initial honeymoon feeling of your first time.
 I expected the excitement and good people I enjoyed the first time in 2006, but instead found a nagging, hair-in-rollers country planted in front of a soap opera with cigarette dangling from lips telling me to take out the trash.
 Oh, and pay $2 for the opportunity to do so.

 Yep, the honeymoon was over.

 Laos’ first vulnerability is that it sits squarely on the backpacker trail in Southeast Asia.
 It’s far too close to Thailand to avoid the onslaught of mass tourism.
 Even short-timers manage to make it to Vang Vieng, where up until a government crackdown in November last year, was a crap bucket of drugs, debauchery, and vomiting tubers who managed to survive the Nam Song River.

-There’s still some revelry and marijuana is still available as a pizza topping, however, it has tamed down quite a bit.
+There’s still some revelry, and marijuana is still available as a pizza topping, however, Central Laos has tamed down quite a bit.
 Here’s what I found in Vang Vieng in case you’re wondering what happened to your favorite party spot.